woodnsec/IoT-Forensics/milestone-2.md

 * **Chain of Custody:** When acquring data from IoT devices, it is important for a forensic perspective to pinpoint where exactly the data came from.
 From conventional computer and digital forensic practices, it is impractical to use the established search and seizure procedures when finding evidence stored in cloud datacenters.
 It can therefore be seen as impossible to maintain a chain of custody relating to how, when, and where evidence was acquired. (referenced from IoT forensics: Challenges for the IoA era.)

 * **Data Acquisition Tools:** When attempting to acquire data from IoT devices there is a lack of IoT tools in comparison to traditional digital forensics.
-IoT devices interact with multiple nodes when transferring and storing data which makes make the acquisition process very complex.  (referenced from IoT Forensic: Bridging the Challenges in Digital Forensic and the Internet of Things) .
+IoT devices interact with multiple nodes when transferring and storing data which makes make the acquisition process very complex.  (referenced from IoT Forensic: Bridging the Challenges in Digital Forensic and the Internet of Things).

+* **Jurisdiction:** Many IoT devices interact with and store data in the cloud.
+This means data of interest many not necessarily reside in the same state as the device of interest or even the same country.
+Attempting to get access to the data stored on data centers outside the country may lead to jurisdiction issues and complicate the data acquisition process.

+* **Non-standardization of devices:** There are many IoT devices on the market, and many that serve similar functions but will likely track different data and possibly store the same data in different formats and places.
+Investigators need to be aware of the each device they examine, what that device tracks, and how it stores that information.

 ## Outcomes